WraySmith/caRecall/README.md

 (VRD)](https://tc.api.canada.ca/en/detail?api=VRDB) used by the Defect Investigations and Recalls Division for vehicles, tires, and child car seats.
-The API wrapper provides access to recall summary information searchable by make, model, and year range, as well as detailed recall information searchable by recall number.
+The API wrapper provides access to recall summary information searched using make, model, and year range, as well as detailed recall information searched using recall number.

 The package focuses on querying data from the VRD API to return the
 following: